Station 6: The Death of Jesus

 It was now about noon, and darkness came over the whole land until three in the afternoon, while the sun’s light failed; and the curtain of the temple was torn in two.
 Then Jesus, crying with a loud voice, said, ‘Father, into your hands I commend my spirit.’
 Having said this, he breathed his last.

-St. Matthew Passion Aria 49, Johann Sebastian Bach, (Concentus aus Wien), Nicolas Harnencourt - Director [4:33]
+St. Matthew Passion Aria 49, Johann Sebastian Bach, (Concentus aus Wien) Nicolas Harnencourt

 Aus Liebe will mein Heiland sterben,

 Nicht auf meiner Seele bliebe.

 So that eternal ruin